 The nature of the purported calls was not disclosed.
 The only Trump aide named was Paul Manafort.
 Manafort, Trump’s campaign chairman for several months last year and a former political consultant in Russia and Ukraine, shrugged off the report.

 “This is absurd,” he told the paper.
 “I have no idea what this is referring to.
 I have never knowingly spoken to Russian intelligence officers, and I have never been involved with anything to do with the Russian government or the Putin administration or any other issues under investigation today.”
 “It’s not like these people wear badges that say, ‘I’m a Russian intelligence officer,'” he added.

 The Times said US intelligence was investigating “whether the Trump campaign was colluding with the Russians on the hacking or other efforts to influence the election.”

 The officials interviewed by the paper had so far seen no evidence suggesting that cooperation had existed.

 In January, US intelligence officials said in a report that Russia intervened in the US electoral process at least in part to help Trump win.
 He has spoken often about the need for a closer relationship between the United States and Russia.

-Posted by Ian Greenhalgh on February 15, 2017, With 963 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on February 15, 2017, With 966 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.